Mavhod/GodotSteam/README.md

 void overlay_open_store( int appID=0 )
 	Opens specified app store site.
 If invalid or none given, main Steam store site will open.

+Signals:
+overlay_toggled( bool active )
+	Emmited when Steam overlay is opened or closed. connection_changed( bool connected )
+	Emmited when connection to Steam servers is lost or renewed.
 ```
 SteamID
 ```